OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

     </html>

-You should now be able to view an empty HTML page in Firefox at http://localhost/geoext/demo.html All the JavaScript in the following sections should be pasted after the ``// all JavaScript application code should go here`` comment in the
+You should now be able to view an empty HTML page in Firefox at http://localhost/geoext/demo.html

+All the JavaScript in the following sections should be pasted after the ``// all JavaScript application code should go here`` comment in the
 ``Ext.onReady`` function.
 Placing code here ensures the JavaScript libraries have been loaded before running any custom JavaScript code.

-OpenLayers
+Configure OpenLayers objects
 ----------

 Next we will configure some OpenLayers objects used by the application.

-First lets create a map tile layer using OpenStreetMap, and some WMS layers that are available from the MapServer Itasca demo on OSGeoLive.
+1. First lets create a map tile layer using OpenStreetMap, and some WMS layers that are available from the MapServer Itasca demo on OSGeoLive.

 .. code-block:: js